dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 - Targeted reprocessing: To load a *specific* batch or batches, you can use the CLI arguments `--event-time-start` and `--event-time-end`.
 - [Automatic parallel batch execution](#parallel-batch-execution): Process multiple batches at the same time, instead of one after the other (sequentially) for faster processing of your microbatch models. dbt intelligently auto-runs batches in parallel, while also allowing you to manually override parallel execution with the `concurrent_batches` config.

-For example, if you have a microbatch model with 12 batches, you can execute those batches to run in parallel.
-Specifically they'll run in parallel limited by the number of available threads.

 Currently microbatch is supported on these adapters with more to come:
  * postgres